What is Current Ratio?

 How to use Calculator of Current Ratio?

-Current ratio calculator is easy to calculate the Current Ratio.
+The current ratio calculator is easy to calculate the Current Ratio.
 We can calculate it by using the following calculator by putting values of the components of current assets and liabilities.

 Current Ratio Interpretation/Analysis